mozilla-l10n/documentation/src/products/iOS_products/review_iOSstrings.md

 On the left, you should (almost always) find the [bug reference](https://bugzilla.mozilla.org/show_bug.cgi?id=1312842).

-Note that we now usually use GitHub issues instead of Bugzilla bugs, so `Blame` will most surely bring you to a GitHub issue.
+Note that we now use GitHub issues instead of Bugzilla bugs, so `Blame` will most surely bring you to a GitHub issue.

 ## Wrapping up your work